-Ingrown hair is generally already hugely annoying, but what about when it's literally in your face?
-Right, even more annoying.
-If you've ever had ingrown hairs, you know exactly the discomfort it brings.
-Ingrown beard hairs can be felt when you smile, talk or move your face at all.
-Not nice, but it is common among all men who shave.
+Ingrown hairs are already extremely annoying, but what if it's literally in your Face?
+Exactly, even more annoying.
+If you've ever had ingrown hairs, you know exactly the discomfort this brings.
+You feel ingrown beard hairs when you laugh, talk, or even move your Face.
+Not pleasant, but it is common among all men who Shaving.

-The results of these unwanted bumps can get a lot more grim: swelling, inflammation and even scarring (on your face).
-Obviously you want to avoid this, but is there anything we can do about it?
-Well, fortunately they can be prevented and properly removed.
-Before we get started, it's important to know what ingrown hairs are and how they happen.
+The results of these unwanted bumps can become even more grim: swelling, inflammation, and even scars (in your Face).
+You obviously want to prevent this, but can we do something about it?
+Well, fortunately, they can be prevented and removed in the right way.
+Before we get started, it's important to know what ingrown hairs actually are and how they occur.

 How do ingrown hairs occur?

-When talking about ingrown hairs, there are actually two different types.
+When it comes to ingrown hairs, there are actually two different types.
 You can divide them into ingrown hairs and razor bumps.

 Ingrown hairs

-When shaving, your skin is under a lot of tension.
-When you shave, you may find that the hairs are pulled, creating a "slant point.
-This bevel can puncture the wall of the hair follicle, blocking its exit.
-The hair cannot exit and continues to grow under the surface of the skin.
+During Shaving, your skin is under a lot of tension.
+During Shaving, it can happen that hairs are pulled, creating a 'slanted point'.
+This slanted point can poke into the wall of the hair follicle, blocking the exit.
+The hair cannot come out and continues to grow beneath the skin surface.
 The main causes of these ingrown hairs are:

 Razor bumps

-In razor bumps, the hair grows out, but then goes back into the skin.
-This is common in men with curly hair.
+With razor bumps, the hair does grow out, but then goes back into the skin.
+This often occurs in men with curly hair.
 These types of ingrown hairs actually have the same causes and solutions.

 How to prevent ingrown hairs